 “It was the same in the days of Lot.
 People were eating and drinking, buying and selling, planting and building.
 But the day Lot left Sodom, fire and sulfur rained down from heaven and destroyed them all.

 “It will be just like this on the day the Son of Man is revealed.
 On that day no one who is on the housetop, with possessions inside, should go down to get them.
 Likewise, no one in the field should go back for anything.
 Remember Lot’s wife!
 Whoever tries to keep their life will lose it, and whoever loses their life will preserve it.”Luke 17:28-33 NIV

-Jesus is sharing with his disciples the suddenness of his return.
+Jesus was sharing with his disciples the suddenness of his return.
 When the world is going on much like it always has, suddenly, the end will come.
-Jesus compares this to Noah first, and then to Lot.
-He is pulled out just before destruction comes.
-There was no time to close down the family business, pack up the belongings and tell everyone good-bye.
+Jesus compared this first to Noah, and then to Lot.
+He was pulled out just before destruction came.
+There was no time to close down the family business, pack up the belongings and tell everyone goodbye.
 Rather it was a jump up and run departure from Sodom.

 Maybe there is another reason.
 Maybe her heart was in Sodom.
 So even while fleeing from the destruction, she was looking back with longing.
 And that longing, that desire for the pleasures of Sodom cost her dearly.
 And if that is the case, why does Jesus tell us to remember her?

 Look at what he tells us next.
 “Whoever tries to keep their life will lose it, and whoever loses their life will preserve it.”
 Lot’s wife wanted to keep her old life in Sodom, and she lost it.
 Let’s not follow her example and enjoy this life so much that we are unwilling to lose it for His sake.
 Are you ready to go and be with Him whenever he calls you home?
 Or would you rather hang around here for a while longer?
 Remember Lot’s wife!